UnionOfRAD/manual/04_configuration/01_bootstrapping.md

 ### Libraries

 Every collection of classes located in a single base directory is handled as a _library_ in li3.
-With the exception of the primary library (initially called "app"), these packages of code are usually found in `/libraries` or `app/libraries` and are managed, listed, and enabled here.
+With the exception of the primary library (initially called "app"), these packages of code are usually found in `libraries` and are managed, listed, and enabled here.

 The first part of this configuration file sets up the main path components the rest of li3 will base itself from.
 Unless you're doing some customization, you can probably leave this as-is.
 It actually keeps things running a bit faster than they would otherwise.

 At the bottom of the file, however, you'll see the main components of the appliation being registered by the `Libraries::add()` method.
 Note that the "app" library, including li3 itself are handled just like any other third-party addon or plugin.

-This manual is also a library: enabled by downloading the codebase to `/libraries` (or `app/libraries`) and adding this to `libraries.php`:
+This manual is also a library: enabled by downloading the codebase to `libraries` and adding this to `libraries.php`:

 ```php
 Libraries::add('manual');